amplication/docs/docs/getting-started/plugins.md

 ## How To Modify Plugin Execution Order

-The plugins are executed when Amplication generates code, according to their order on the *Installed Plugins* category.
+The plugins are executed when Amplication generates code, according to their order on the *Installed Plugins* page.

 :::tip
 If a plugin execution is a prerequisite for another plugin, it must be located earlier in the list.